cdp menu

 4. Read the blog and visited the pricing page more than 3 times

-Sync the segment with destinations as a customer list
+Sync the audience with destinations as a customer list (List Sync)

 You can create an audience in CustomerLabs and sync it with the destinations as a customer list by mapping the identifiers with the destination schema.
 This makes it easier for you to run ads without having to manually update the list of users.

-Here’s how you can sync the segment with the destination:
+Here’s how you can sync the audience with the destination:

-1. Create a segment as required and after creating, “view” the segment to set up the sync with the destination.
+1. Create an audience as required and after creating, “view” the audience to set up the sync with the destination.

-2. Go to “Schema” tab and add the necessary schema based on the list sync requirement for the destination like email, first name, last name, customerlabs_user_id, etc which you want to send to the destinations one by one by clicking on “+Add new schema” (Check the relevant destination document for list sync requirements)
+2. Go to “Schema” tab and add the necessary schema based on the list sync requirement for the destination like email, first name, last name, customerlabs_user_id, etc (some of them will be already added under “Default schema”)which you want to send to the destinations one by one by clicking on “+” icon (Check the relevant destination document for list sync requirements).
+Learn more about schema here

 3. After adding the schema, click “Update Schema”.